ESimCSE: Enhanced Sample Building Method for Contrastive Learning of Unsupervised Sentence Embedding: Ablation Study

 \subsection{Effect of Sentence-Length-Extension Method}

-In addition to sub-word repetition, we also explore three other methods to increase sentence length: word repetition, inserting stop-words and inserting [MASK] \cite{devlin2018bert}.
-The implementation of word repetition is similar to sub-word repetition, except that the repetition operation occurs \textit{before} tokenization.
-For example, given a word ``microbiology", word repetition will produce ``microbiology microbiology", while sub-word repetition will produce ``micro micro \#\#biology" or ``micro \#\#biology \#\#biology".
-Inserting stop-words is another word-level expansion method.
-The selection of insertion position is the same as the method of word repetition, except that the selected word is no longer repeated, but a random stop-word is inserted instead.
-Inserting [MASK] is similar, which inserts a [MASK] token after the selected word.
-It is similar to the pre-training input of BERT.
-We can regard [MASK] as a dynamic context-compatible word placeholder.
+In addition to sub-word repetition, we also explore three other methods to increase sentence length: \begin{itemize} \item \textbf{Word Repetition} is similar to sub-word repetition, except that the repetition operation occurs \textit{before} tokenization.
+For example, given a word ``microbiology'', word repetition will produce ``microbiology microbiology'', while sub-word repetition will produce ``micro micro \#\#biology'' or ``micro \#\#biology \#\#biology''. \item \textbf{Inserting Stop-words} inserts a random stop-word after the selected word instead of repeating the selected word. \item \textbf{Inserting [MASK]} inserts a [MASK] token after the selected word.
+We can regard [MASK] as a dynamic context-compatible word placeholder. \item \textbf{Inserting Masked Prediction} inserts a [MASK] token after the selected word and uses the masked language model to predict the top-1 substitution.
+The substitution is used to replace the inserted [MASK] token. \end{itemize}

 As shown in Table \ref{table_different_repetition}, sub-word repetition achieves the best performance, and word repetition can also bring a good improvement, which shows that more fine-grained repetition can better alleviate the bias brought by the length difference of positive pairs.
-Inserting [MASK] can also bring a small improvement, but inserting stop words will slightly decrease effect.
+Inserting [MASK] can also improve slightly, but inserting stop words will decrease the effect.
+Inserting masked prediction also brings a good improvement, but this method requires a pre-trained masked language model to predict replacements, bringing high additional computational overhead.